agamjn/agamjn.github.io/_posts/2025-10-11-token-crisis-in-agentic-tasks.md

 ### The bottom line

 Context windows grew 20x (from 8K to 200K and beyond).
 But agentic tasks grew faster.
 Coding sessions routinely hit 50-200K tokens.
-Research queries can exceed 2M tokens. **We're back to hitting limits, just at a bigger scale.**
+Research queries can exceed 2M tokens.

 **RAG works great** when one retrieval finds the answer.
 It's fast, simple, and proven.
 But it breaks down for multi-hop reasoning and long-running tasks.
 One-shot retrieval is the bottleneck.

 **Memory-based approaches flip the script.** Instead of retrieve-once-and-hope, the LLM manages what stays in context and what gets stored externally.
 Multiple retrieval attempts.
 Iterative refinement.

-**The performance gap is clear:**
+The performance gap is clear:
 - Multi-hop tasks: 100% vs 0%
 - Long conversations: 92% vs 32%
 - Large document sets: 65% vs <50%

 **Key takeaways:**
-- **Use RAG for:** Simple queries, speed-critical tasks
+- Use RAG for: Simple queries, speed-critical tasks
-- **Use memory for:** Long-running agents, multi-step reasoning, complex research
+- Use memory for: Long-running agents, multi-step reasoning, complex research
-- **Most production systems need both**
+- Most production systems need both

 ---